Twisted Ruelle zeta function on hyperbolic manifolds and complex-valued analytic torsion: Spaces of representations of the fundamental group

 \subsection{Odd signature operator}

-Following the idea of Braverman and Kappeler in \cite{BK2}, we consider representations of $\Gamma$, which are non-unitary, but belong to a neighbourhood of the set of acyclic, unitary representations in a suitable topology, such that the odd signature operator $B$ (see Definition 6.1.1 below) is bijective.
+Following the idea of Braverman and Kappeler in \cite{BK2}, we consider representations of $\Gamma$, which are non-unitary, but belong to a neighbourhood of the set of acyclic, unitary representations in a suitable topology, such that the odd signature operator $B$ (see Definition 3.1.1 below) is bijective.
 For these representations, Braverman and Kappeler defined the refined analytic torsion for a compact, oriented, odd-dimensional manifold $X$.
-Having applications in mind, instead of considering the regularized determinant of the (flat) Laplacian they consider the graded determinant of the even part of its square, the odd signature operator $B$.
-We recall here some definitions from \cite{BK2} and introduce a more general geometrical setting.
+Having applications in mind, instead of considering the regularized determinant of the (flat) Laplacian they consider the graded determinant of the even part of its square root, the odd signature operator $B$.
+We recall here some definitions from \cite{BK2}.

 Let $X$ be a compact, oriented, Riemannian manifold of odd dimension $d=2r-1$.
 Denote by $g$ the Riemannian metric on $X$.
 Let $E\rightarrow X$ be a complex vector bundle over $X$, endowed with a flat connection $\nabla$.
 Let $\Lambda^{k}(X,E)$ be the space of $k$-differential forms on $X$ with values in $E$.
 We denote by $\nabla$ the induced differential $\nabla\colon \Lambda^{k}(X,E)\rightarrow \Lambda^{k+1}(X,E)$.
 Let $\Gamma\colon \Lambda^{k}(X,E) \rightarrow\Lambda^{d-k}(X,E)$ be the chirality operator defined by the formula